Sweaty-Chair/GifItemProvider/README.md

 The downside of that is no preview share sheet and users cannot type their own message anymore.

 Facebook:
-Upload to Giphy first, and provide the giphy URL to UIActivityViewController in stead of the file, Facebook with recognize it and show the animated GIF
+Upload to Giphy first, and provide the giphy URL to UIActivityViewController instead of the file contents, Facebook with recognize it and show the animated GIF

 Usage: